MonsieurV/py-findpeaks/README.md

 ## How to make your choice?

 When you're selecting searching local maxima in signals, you might consider:

-* the function interface ;
+* The function interface
-* the ease of integration in your program.

-### Function interface

-Does you have any prerequisite for the function interface?

 You may want the function to work natively with Numpy arrays or may search something similar to other platform algorithms, like the MatLab [`findpeaks`](http://fr.mathworks.com/help/signal/ref/findpeaks.html).

-### Ease of integration
+* The dependencies

 Does it require extra dependency?
 Does is it easy to make it run on a fresh box?

+* The filtering support

+Does the algorithm allows to define multiple filters?
+Which ones do you need?

 --------------------------------